 This new treatment facility will be constructed on city-owned property near 20th Street and will be shielded from the road by surrounding trees.
 The small treatment facility will include a parking area, landscaping, storm drainage, an access road, sewer, and power service.
 Site development will include a sewer line, extension of electric service, and fencing.
 A portion of 20th Street will also be improved as part of the project.
 The City has contracted with HDR Engineering for project design and engineering.

 Schedule: Bid: June 2015, Construction: August 2015 - September 2016

 Cost: $17 Million

-Funding: Drinking Water Utility rates and fees that will repay low interest loans from the Washington State Drinking Water Revolving Fund and Public Works Trust fund.
-Additional funding is being sought through grants and a legislative appropriation along with other sources.
+Funding: Drinking Water Utility rates and fees will repay low interest loans from the Washington State Drinking Water Revolving Fund and Public Works Trust Fund.

 Drinking Water Treatment Facility FAQs

 The existing 5 million gallon, 35-year old, concrete reservoir is ready for retirement.

 The City will design and construct a replacement reservoir next to the existing reservoir.
 A 2007 inspection of the reservoir revealed deteriorating concrete along the roof beams.
 In addition, the existing tank does not meet earthquake protection standards.
 Once the new tank is constructed the old tank will be removed from the site.